ankur6971-zz/xerox/README.md

 ## Purpose of the files
 > * create-issue : The file that is executed from the commandline.
+> * CreateIssue.php: The basic features in the engine behind the issue creation
+> * CreateBitbucketIssue.php: The features special to BitBucket issue
+> * CreateGithubIssue.php: The features special to Github issue
+> * Exceptions.php: The features special to BitBucket issue
-> * Common.php: The class that contains the common validations
+> * Validate.php: The class that contains the common validations and data processing algorithm
-> * CreateNewIssue.php: The engine behind the issue creation